tom-pytel/pfst/README.md

 # Overview

 This module exists in order to facilitate quick and easy high level editing of Python source in the form of an `AST` tree while preserving formatting.
-It is meant to allow you to change Python code functionality while not having to deal with the miniutae of:
+It is meant to allow you to change Python code functionality while not having to deal with the minutiae of:

 - operator precedence and parentheses
 - indentation and line continuations